nclaudiuf/bootstrap-sandbox-template/README.md

 ## About

-`bootstrap-sandbox-template` is a GitHub template repository for creating new Bootstrap-powered npm projects, maintained by Bootstrap co-author @mdo & @ncladuiuf.
+`bootstrap-sandbox-template` is a GitHub template repository for creating new Bootstrap-powered npm projects, maintained by Bootstrap co-author @ncladuiuf.
 You can also use it as your own Bootstrap prototyping sandbox.
 It's built with Bootstrap v5.

 [![Build Status](https://github.com/twbs/bootstrap-npm-starter/workflows/CI/badge.svg)](https://github.com/nclaudiuf/bootstrap-template)